FrancesCoronel/personal-website-v3/_posts/2014-03-12-python-bits-1.md

 If you want to run Python 3.0 on CodeRunner, you will have to

-1. First download the latest version of Python from Python’s website (which they **finally** updated because Lordy it was looking mighty messy when I first laid my eyes on it back in the day)
+1. First download the latest version of Python from Python's website (which they **finally** updated because Lordy it was looking mighty messy when I first laid my eyes on it back in the day)
 2. Unless of course you want to use Python 2.0, since Python 2.0 is